gabefiori/.dotfiles/README.md

 # Dotfiles
-I'm currently using MacOS and Ubuntu.
-These config files should work for both systems.
-You can manage them with [GNU Stow](https://www.gnu.org/software/stow/):
+I'm currently using Ubuntu.
+You can manage my configs with [GNU Stow](https://www.gnu.org/software/stow/):

 ```sh
 stow */             # set config files of all packages